Collinsville eyes groundbreaking of large-scale commercial development, seeks vendors to fill space

-City staff will soon break ground on a large plot of land at the intersection of Highway 20 and Highway 75 to develop a large-scale commercial property called the Shoppes at Cooper Ranch, and is seeking vendors to occupy the new building.
+City staff will soon break ground on a large plot of land at the intersection of Oklahoma 20 and U.S. 75 to develop a large-scale commercial property called the Shoppes at Cooper Ranch and is seeking vendors to occupy the new building.

 “Collinsville is on a trajectory of growth,” Jessi Stringer, city planner, said in a previous story, “so developments such as this support our goal to help Collinsville reach its highest potential as we experience these waves of growth.”